 When possible, Anita enjoys spending time with her grandson Reed, born in 2017 to her daughter Michelle, who lives in Ontario.
 Anita also participates in many outdoor activities and recreational sports, still finding time to volunteer with community organizations and church activities.

 Anita ran in the 2017 Army Run in Ottawa in memory of her son Thomas Welch, and in support of those who serve in the military.

-Corporal Abel was an infantryman and member of the Canadian Airborne Regiment based in Petawawa, ON.
+Thomas Welch was an infantryman and member of 3rd Battalion, The Royal Canadian Regiment, based in Petawawa, ON.

 Every year, Legion Provincial Commands and individuals forward

 nominations for the selection of a National Silver Cross Mother.
 These